Treatment effect estimation under convergent network interference: Introduction

+Under network (or neighborhood) interference, a unit's exposure depends on its own treatment along with the treatment assignment of its neighboring units in an exposure graph.
+Existing design-based theory typically restricts neighborhood sizes in the exposure graph, ensuring that dependence among exposures is local \citep{Savje,leung2022ani,gao2025network}.
+This approach, however, does not apply to dense exposure graphs, where a unit’s neighborhood overlaps with many other units’ neighborhoods.
+There has been some recent work studying treatment effect estimation under dense network interference via random-graph models \citep{Wager,shirani2024cmp,bhattacharya2025meanfield}.
+While these results allow complex models of interference, their stochastic generative assumptions also move us away from the design-based paradigm for causal inference.

+In this paper, we study design-based asymptotics for network interference on possibly dense exposure graphs, without relying on random-graph assumptions to justify our analysis.
+We focus on anonymous interference, where each unit’s exposure consists of its own treatment and the fraction of its treated neighbors \citep{Manski}.
+In this setting, the exposure graph directly determines the joint distribution of exposures induced by the randomization.
+Our key idea is that large-scale geometry of the exposure graph can provide a source of regularity beyond sparsity assumptions or random-graph modeling.
+Formally, we introduce a notion of convergence for a sequence of finite populations under anonymous interference.
+Our notion extends the graph limit framework of \cite{Lovasz}, regulating not only the exposure graph but also how each unit's outcome depends on its possible exposures.

+Under the Bernoulli design, our notion of convergence yields $\sqrt{n}$-asymptotic normality of both the Horvitz--Thompson and H\'{a}jek estimators for the average direct effect, even on dense, non-random exposure graphs.
+As a special case, we show that the random-graph model of \cite{Wager} almost surely generates finite populations that converge in our sense.
+Under their model, graph randomness generates exposure graphs with stable large-scale geometry, while first-order uncertainty in average direct effect estimation is driven by treatment assignment.

-\subsection{Related work}
+\subsection{Related Work}

-Our regularity condition is motivated by graph limit theory, which provides a rigorous language for describing the large-scale structure of graph sequences.
-The conceptual origins of this theory trace back to Szemer\'edi's regularity lemma \citep{Szemeredi}, which established that any large, dense graph can be partitioned into a finite number of random-like bipartite graphs.
-Building on this insight, \citet{Lovasz} formally introduced the concept of graph limits for sequences of dense graphs.
-They defined graph convergence as convergence of homomorphism densities, meaning the relative frequencies of subgraphs.
-For any such convergent sequence, they showed that a symmetric, measurable function $A : [0,1]^2 \to [0,1]$, now widely known as a graphon, captures these limiting subgraph densities.

-This limiting object was further equipped with a metric by \citet{graphon}, who established the equivalence between convergence in subgraph densities and convergence in the cut metric.
-The cut metric provides a formal distance measure between graphs that captures their macroscopic structural similarities.
+Our notion of convergence is motivated by \citet{Lovasz} who introduced the concept of graph limits for sequences of dense graphs.
+They defined graph limits by requiring subgraph densities to converge.
+In particular, they showed that a symmetric, measurable function $A : [0,1]^2 \to [0,1]$, now widely known as a graphon, captures the limiting subgraph densities.
+Next, \citet{graphon} established the equivalence between convergence in subgraph densities and convergence in the cut metric.
+The cut metric provides a formal distance measure between graphs that captures their large-scale structural similarities.
 While the original theory was developed for dense graph sequences, subsequent work by \citet{key} and others extended this framework to sparse graph sequences via an $L^p$ theory of graph limits.